idkwtph/chromeextensionfiles/README.md

  - Dark Mode and Light Mode theme for this extension
  - Syncing the Wordle website theme with the website extension theme

-### Please note that more feature probably will get added as updates get added
+### Please note that more features probably will get added as updates get added

 ## Updates